 AENEAS All-Hands Meeting

-AENEAS is holding its 4th all-hands meeting in Bologna between Oct 8-10, 2018.
+AENEAS will hold its 4th all-hands meeting in Manchester in March 2019.
 These meetings bring together project partners and anyone interested to discuss and shape the development of the European Science Data Center for the SKA.

 The AENEAS is a 3 year initiative funded by the Horizon 2020 program to develop a science-driven, functional design for a distributed, federated European Science Data Centre (ESDC) for the Square Kilometre Array.